George William Patchett: Career

-Patchett was an amateur photographer and took photos and videos of the Nazi Occupation of Czechoslovakia on 15 March 1939.
+Patchett was an amateur photographer and took photos and films of the Nazi Occupation of Czechoslovakia on 15 March 1939.
 At the outbreak of World War II, Patchett returned to England and started work under the auto-engineer George Lanchester at the Sterling Armaments Company in Dagenham, Essex, helping to gear up manufacture of the Lanchester sub-machine gun.
 On his way out of Prague he managed to throw prototype samples of Janeček's new anti-tank device over the wall of the British Embassy.

 By 1942, he was leading a design team to design a new sub-machine gun to the army's specification which was referred to as the "Patchett Machine Carbine".
 After successfully taking part in extensive army trials in the mid to late 1940s the Sterling submachine gun was adopted by the British Army to replace the Sten gun and known by them as the "9mm Sterling sub-machine gun L2A1".
 A modified version, the L2A3, was the very popular Sterling Mk IV which saw service until the 1990s.